harshulsahni/alexa_platform_crawler/README.md

 - Enter this repo's root directory
 - Run `chmod +x ./setup.sh` and `./setup.sh`
 - Run `source venv/bin/activate` to use the python virtual environment.
+- Update `credentials.json` with your Alexa account email and password